simonmeister/pysc2-rl-agents/README.md

 ## Usage

 ### Hardware requirements
-- for fast training, a GPU is recommended
+- for fast training, a GPU is recommended.
+We ran each experiment on a single Titan X Pascal (12GB).

 ### Software requirements
 - Python 3